eckon/dotfiles/README.md

-# Collection of my dotfiles
+# Collection of my dotfiles and scripts

 General rule: **Install latest Version, meaning check if apt is up-to-date**